Observing EYFS teaching: what to look for

 • Does the practitioner use different learning styles so that the children can interact with the staff and each other?
 (For example, visual aids, touch, sounds and movements)

-Download our observation form template
+Download our lesson observation templates

 Sources